ehForwarderBot/efb-telegram-master/readme_translations/it_IT.mo.rst

 4. Tap “Start” at the bottom of your screen, and you should see a success message: “Chat linked.”

-Catatan: You may introduce non-ETM admin users to the group, however,
+Nota: You may introduce non-ETM admin users to the group, however,
    they:

    * Can read all messages send from the related remote chat;